Olejek88/AskMaster/README.md

 # AskMaster
-Q&amp;A service for construction and building
+Questions and Answers service for construction, building area and maybe some other.